-Major Frank Alexander McTavish, commanding 5 Canadian Field Company, was responsible for clearance of underwater obstacles.
+Major Frank Alexander McTavish, commanding the 5th Canadian Field Company, RCE, was responsible for clearance of underwater obstacles.
 He landed with one of his platoons at H-Hour on NAN-RED (St-Aubin).
 His craft grounded on something, with about ten feet of water at the ramp and under small arms fire from the beach.
 Determined to get ashore and get started on his task, he arranged for tow ropes from the bulldozers for the personnel to hold on to and also one to tow the 5-cwt [jeep].
 Lieutenant Stalker volunteered to steer the 5-cwt.
-He arranged for his driver-operator to ride on top of the bulldozer with his 46 set, to ensure communications.
+He arranged for his driver-operator to ride on top of the bulldozer with his 46 Set, to ensure communications.
 Lieutenant Stalker was killed instantly, and the 5-cwt tow rope parted.

 Major McTavish and men reached shore and started clearance of obstacles but due to heavy small arms fire and height of water this was impossible.
 At that time four tanks, hull down at the water's edge, were hit and started to burn.
 Major McTavish's party suffered heavily while trapped between the exploding tanks and the fire from the enemy positions on shore.
 His 46 set was lost coming in, so his only means of establishing communications with the platoon next to him was by personal contact.
 After two unsuccessful attempts he himself managed to scale the low cliff and get round to his next platoon and to the P.B.M.
 [Platoon Beach Master ?]
 After consultation with the P.B.M. it was decided where priority work of obstacle clearing would start and Major McTavish organized this, remaining on the job until some 1,800 yards of beach was cleared.